What is Notebook.ai?

 Gods, goddesses, and other godly beings in your world — every world came from somewhere.

-Use groups to bundle your characters, locations, items, or other ideas into any kind of collection you need.
+Bundle your characters, locations, items, and other ideas into any kind of collection you need.

-From the smallest statue to the biggest mountain, landmarks are littered across the land.
+From the smallest statue to the biggest mountain, landmarks can play important roles, too.

-Language is the bond that weaves a culture's words together.
+Language is a bond that weaves a culture together.
 Are there any new languages in your world?

-Often a source of magic creates a multitude of spells, potions, and occasional trinkets.
+A source of magic often creates a multitude of spells, potions, and occasional trinkets.

-Celestial bodies orbiting through space, carrying a planet's-worth of worldbuilding on them.
+Celestial bodies orbiting through space, carrying a planet's-worth of worldbuilding opportunities.

-Humans are often joined by elves, orcs, werewolves, vampires, dragons, and a myriad of other races.
+Humans can be joined by elves, orcs, werewolves, vampires, dragons, and many other races.